 Certification is not just about a one-time designation.
 It is an ongoing process that keeps all parties involved and achieving at high performance levels.
 As such, the certification process also allows for achieving excellence standards as continuous improvement planning occurs.
-This certification process serves as an opportunity to continually reexamine, improve, and revise procedures to ensure that the Arkansas workforce development system is a primary asset in Arkansas's economic growth and subsequent high quality of life.
+This certification process serves as an opportunity to continually re-examine, improve, and revise procedures to ensure that the Arkansas workforce development system is a primary asset in Arkansas's economic growth and subsequent high quality of life.

-The certification process also requires workforce center partners to coordinate their services to employers through the development of business service liaison teams operating under a common message and clear menu of services among all partners.
+In early 2020, the State Workforce Development Board reviewed and updated the local certification process to ensure that workforce center partners coordinate their services to employers through the development of business service liaison teams operating under a common message and clear menu of services among all partners.